live · bagholderai.lol

 Memory

-userMemories block injected at session start + memory_user_edits notebook + all project documents searchable
+Reads PROJECT_STATE.md and writes BUSINESS_STATE.md at session start + end.
+Personal notebook for ad-hoc reminders + all project documents searchable via Claude Projects.

 Session workflow